JamesGlover/co_technical/README.md

 While this best aligns with the requested specification, I believe it would be advantageous to log invalid input - possibly including moves that would send the robot off the table - to standard error.

+### CI and Dockerfiles

+I've considered these out of scope for this exercise.
+I'm happy to discuss the advantages and my experience of these tools during the interview.